Maintaining Hope and Health During Drug Abuse Recovery

 Staying on the path to health takes patience, loving relationships, and emotional resilience.
 People in drug abuse recovery need all the help they can get.
-Fortunately, tools and resources are available to help someone stay straight, and to pick them up if they stumble
+Fortunately, tools and resources are available to help someone stay straight and to pick them up if they stumble

 Stress and Prescription Drug Addiction

 Understanding the deep connections between stress and drug addiction is essential to drug abuse recovery.
-People who experienced stress early in life, such as child abuse, are more likely to become addicted to drugs.
+People who experienced stress, such as child abuse, early in life are more likely to become addicted to drugs.
 Stressful mental health conditions like depression and anxiety also increase the risk for opioid addiction.
 People with a prescription drug addiction often say stress was a reason they began abusing pain pills.

 Making the situation worse, opioid addiction itself causes lasting changes in the parts of the brain that deal with stress.
 People with opioid addiction have a persistent overactive response to stress, even years after completing detox.

 Stress is a major stimulus for drug craving, according to people with opioid addiction.
 Not surprisingly, life stress is one of the main reasons people give for relapsing into prescription drug abuse.
 For all these reasons, learning methods to better cope with stress are an essential part of drug abuse recovery.